Jude the Apostle

 The Armenian Apostolic Church honors Thaddeus along with Saint Bartholomew as its patron saints.
-In the Roman Catholic Church, he is the patron saint of desperate cases and lost causes.
+In the Catholic Church, he is the patron saint of desperate cases and lost causes.

-Saint Jude's attribute is a club.
+Jude Thaddeus is commonly depicted with a club.
 He is also often shown in icons with a flame around his head.
 This represents his presence at Pentecost, when he received the Holy Spirit with the other apostles.
-Another common attribute is Jude holding an image of Jesus Christ, known as the Image of Edessa.
+Another common attribute is Jude holding an image of Jesus, known as the Image of Edessa.
 In some instances, he may be shown with a scroll or a book (the Epistle of Jude) or holding a carpenter's rule.

 Identity

 New Testament

 Jude is clearly distinguished from Judas Iscariot, another apostle and later the betrayer of Jesus.
-Both Jude and Judas are translations of the name Ὶούδας in the Koine Greek language original text of the New Testament, which in turn is a Greek variant of Judah (Y'hudah), a name which was common among Jews at the time.
+Both Jude and Judas are translations of the name Ὶούδας in the Koine Greek original text of the New Testament, which in turn is a Greek variant of Judah (Y'hudah), a name which was common among Jews at the time.
 In most Bibles in languages other than English and French, Jude and Judas are referred to by the same name.

 Aside from Judas Iscariot, the New Testament mentions Jude or Judas six times, in four different contexts: